corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 This mod ensures that your leaders can have every species-based leader trait that their species makes them eligible for.
 Somehow managed to get a Psionic, Erudite, Cybernetic, Brainslugged species?
 Now your leaders can have all of the traits together!

 Like the default game, this mod does **not** guarantee psionic traits for Latent Psionics (instead there is a 20% chance for each leader) or brain slugs (again, 20% chance for each leader).
+The game includes an event for leaders of a Latent Psionic species randomly gaining the Psionic leader trait, but it was limited to the main species of an empire.
+That has been altered so any Latent Psionic leaders have a chance to randomly manifest Psionic abilities.
+Additionally, an event functionally similar has been added for leaders from a species with Brain Slugs to gain the Brain Slug trait.

 # Changes